LK-Test-Solutions/OpenTDK_Labs/Tutorials/CreateNewApplicaton_GUI/createFxmlFile.md

 The following areas are the most important ones:

 1. List of all available GUI elements.
 Use the search function to get the required one more quickly.
-2. Object tree that shows all already used elements
+2. Object tree that shows all already used elements.
-3. Workspace to drag and drop the elements into
+3. Workspace to drag and drop the elements into.
 4. Area to edit the elements settings with the sections *Properties*, *Layout* and *Code*.
 More details in the example below.

 ![](img/SceneBuilder.png)